I’m growing an evil beard for a good cause.

 What originally struck me about Our Beards of Hope and the fundraiser from which Dave got the idea, Beard for a Baby, was that it is a classic comedy construct.

-Prior to Aplos, I worked professionally in improv and sketch comedy and something I’ve learned is that any comedy you’ve seen, movie or show, falls into one or more of four comedic constructs.
+Prior to Aplos, I worked professionally in improv and sketch comedy.
+Something I’ve learned is that any comedy you’ve seen—movie or show—falls into one or more of four comedic constructs: